qualiaMachine/deep-learning-intro/_episodes/01-introduction.md

 - "List some of the available tools for Deep Learning"
 - "Recall the steps of a Deep Learning workflow"
 - "Identify the inputs and outputs of a Deep Learning system."
+- "Explain the operations performed in a single neuron"
 - "Test that we've correctly installed the Keras, Seaborn and Sklearn libraries"
 keypoints:
 - "Machine learning is the process where computers learn to recognise patterns of data."